-Place the butter in the pan once you have turned your steak(s), let it melt, then spoon over the cooked side of your steak ( basting or 'arroser' ) while you finish cooking.
+Place the butter, garlic, and herbs into the pan once you have turned your steak(s), let it melt, then spoon over the cooked side of your steak ( basting or 'arroser' ) while you finish cooking.

 Remove the cooked steak from the frying pan or skillet and tent a square of aluminum foil over it, allowing the steak to rest for about 5-10 minutes before serving.

 *I do recommend cast iron pans for cooking a pan seared steak.
 The cast iron caramelizes the steaks better, and results in a better flavor.
 However, that is a personal preference so any medium to large skillet or frying pan will work.**If you are cooking more than one ribeye steak at a time, it is important not to crowd your frying pan or skillet.
 If you need to, use multiple pans or cook your steaks in batches.***Typically, the resting period of your steaks ( or any meat ) is half the total cooking time.